SWEET APPLE KUZU

 * is the unwashed, unfiltered variant of kuzu premium *.

-Kuzu premium * is more powerful in terms of binding and strengthening and is more neutral in flavour.
+Kuzu premium * is more powerful in binding and strengthening and is more flavour-neutral.

-Japanese love nature and therefore follow nature's rules.
-Thus, the law is that "horiko" only dig up roots at least 20 years old, while younger roots are kept for years to come.
+Japanese love nature and, therefore, follow nature's rules.
+Thus, the law is that "horiko" only digs roots at least 20 years old, while younger roots are kept for years to come.

 And then magic happens!